How much Bandwidth does my Website need?

 Unmetered Bandwidth

-If you ever see a plan billed as Unmetered Bandwidth, don't think for a moment that you're not being metered.
-You sure are.
+If you ever see a plan billed as Unmetered Bandwidth, you might think it means that you're not being capped.
+Actually, you are.

 An unmetered plan means there is a hard cap on the amount of data that you can use in a second - ie a real bandwidth cap, not a balancing act like Unlimited Bandwidth.